metio/terraform-provider-k8s/docs/data-sources/infra_contrib_fluxcd_io_terraform_v1alpha2_manifest.md

 Optional:

-- `enable_path_scope` (Boolean) EnablePathScope specifies if the Branch Planner should or shouldn't check if a Pull Request has changes under '.spec.path'.
-If enabled extra resources will be created only if there are any changes in terraform files.
+- `enable_path_scope` (Boolean) EnablePathScope specifies if the Branch Planner should or shouldn't checkif a Pull Request has changes under '.spec.path'.
+If enabled extraresources will be created only if there are any changes in terraform files.

 <a id="nestedatt--spec--cli_config_secret_ref"></a>